Goodwood Plantation

-In 1824, in appreciation of the enormous service rendered to this country by the Marquis de Lafayette during the Revolutionary War, Congress voted to grant him a full township in the Florida Territory.
-This tract was called the Lafayette Land Grant and encompassed over 23,000 acres.
-While the Marquis never came to visit his property, he designated an agent to sell parcels of it on his behalf.
-The 2,400 acres upon which Goodwood Plantation was sited was purchased by Hardy Croom from the Lafayette Grant in 1834.

-Goodwood Plantation (also known as Old Croom Mansion) was a medium-sized cotton plantation of about 1,675 acres (7 km2) in central Leon County, Florida, established by Hardy Bryan Croom.
+Goodwood Plantation (also known as Old Croom Mansion) was a mid-sized slave plantation that grew cotton on about 1,675 acres (7 km2) in central Leon County, Florida.
 It is located at 1600 Miccosukee Road.
 The plantation was added to the U.S. National Register of Historic Places on June 30, 1972.

+In 1824, in recognition of his military service during the Revolutionary War, the Marquis de Lafayette was granted a full township in the Florida Territory by the United States Congress.
+This tract was called the Lafayette Land Grant and encompassed over 23,000 acres.
+Lafayette never visited his property but designated an agent to sell parcels of it on his behalf.
+Hardy Croom purchased 2,400 acres from the Lafayette Grant and built Goodwood Plantation on it in 1834.

 Goodwood Museum & Gardens

-The plantation home is now a historic house museum known as Goodwood Museum & Gardens that features original family furniture, porcelain, textiles, glassware, art and personal effects.
-The rooms have been decorated to appear in the years surrounding World War I. The house is visited by guided tour, for which there is a fee.
+The plantation home is now a historic house museum that features original family furniture, porcelain, textiles, glassware, art and personal effects from the era of the First World War.